snehalraipure/gitpractice/demo/GitNotes.md

-.gitignore file ---- add name waste.html there then git will ignore it in its commands. git rm < file name > ---to permanently delete the file creation of gitignore git mv old file name new file name ----to rename
+.gitignore file ---- add name waste.html there then git will ignore it in its commands. git rm < file name > ---to permanently delete the file creation of gitignore git mv < old file name > < new file name > ----to rename git clone---keep in laptop fork---- repository copy will keep online (github)